 - License renewal

-How to Avoid Under Budgeting or Over Budgeting
+How to Avoid Under-Budgeting or Over Budgeting

-Qube makes it easy to stay within your spending plan and allocate your income appropriately.
+Qube makes it easy to stay within your spending plan and allocate your monthly income appropriately.
 Because it’s simple to keep swiping your card and not pay attention to how much money you have left, Qube limits your transactions to the amount you budgeted for each category.
 If you don’t have the money in the selected category, Qube will decline the transaction.

 If you decide to go with a traditional approach, like a spreadsheet, piece of paper, or another app, you may be able to go over your budget without realizing it.
 Then, you’ll have to adjust it to reflect your actual spending.
 It’s important to keep tabs on your budget so you always know how much money is coming in and going out at all times.

-Budget Categories FAQ
+Budget Categories FAQs

 Which payment type is best if you are trying to stick to a budget?

 A debit card is the best option when sticking to a budget.
-You can see your transactions in real-time and can categorize your spending.
+You can see your transactions in real-time and can categorize your spending habits.
 When you have cash, it’s hard to tell where you spent money and in which category.
 The lines get blurred, and budgets don’t get followed.
 That is why it is also best to use a budget calculator or other budgeting tools and other budgeting software like Quicken to ensure you stay on top of your budget.

 What percentage of your income should go to what?